 Take ABC’s Last Resort.
 The pilot averaged a score of 84 out of 100 on Metacritic, most reviewers say it was a pretty spectacular hour of TV — one helluva puppet show.
 Yet ratings have been soft and getting softer.
 Another new ABC drama, Nashville, likewise had great reviews, and opened to a similarly meh 9 million viewers.
 NBC’s Revolution is doing pretty well, though also gets plenty of criticism from even its fans (the clothes are too new, the sword fights aren’t well staged enough, etc).

 So why is it so tough to launch a big hit drama?
 Here’s the standard explanation: “There’s increasing competition across cable and the Internet vying for our attention.”

 But I’m starting to think that’s only part of the reason.
 And the rest of it is because of our standards keep rising, whether we want them to or not.
 Our expectations drift a little higher each season for what we consider to be an acceptably funny joke, an appropriately convincing romance, a truly suspenseful cliffhanger, a genuinely shocking twist.
+Psychologists call it habituation — our ever-flexible ability to become accustomed to a new exciting stimulus.
 It puts nearly impossible pressure on Hollywood’s talent community to keep us happy and engaged.